 WWF and IKEA are committed to making responsible forest management the norm across the forest sector.

-By managing and protecting forests, tackling threats such as forest degradation, supporting laws that combat illegal trade in timber, and helping people buy and use wood wisely, our aim is to ensure forests and the people that depend on them, have a healthy future.
+By managing and protecting forests, tackling threats such as forest degradation, supporting laws that combat illegal trade in timber.
+Our aim is to ensure forests and the people that depend on them, have a healthy future.

 Starting with five forest projects in 2002, we now have nine joint projects in fifteen different countries.
 These have helped improve forest management in Europe and Asia, and contributed to the certification of around 35 million hectares of responsibly managed forest.

-Many challenges remain but together, WWF and IKEA are demonstrating how forest stewardship is good for business, livelihoods, and forests.
+Many challenges remain but together, WWF and IKEA are demonstrating how forest stewardship is good for forests, livelihoods and business.

 What started as a gathering of small forest plantation owners in Central Vietnam has grown into a model of sustainable forestry that the Deputy Prime Minister recently recommended to be replicated nationwide — a notable achievement thanks to a collaboration between the provincial government, Vietnamese smallholders, WWF and IKEA.
 This successful forestry model is benefiting local livelihoods while protecting forests and bringing more sustainable products into the global marketplace, an example of what is possible when a global company, an NGO and smallholders work together.